10 awesome ways to make biology lessons visual and interactive

 Clicking will reveal whether you are right or wrong.
 If you’re right, the image will give you some additional information.
 Check it out yourself by clicking on the image.

 I couldn’t help it.
-Jigsaw puzzles are addictive.
+Jigsaw Puzzles are addictive.
 Choose an image your students can learn form and is fun and educational at the same time.
 Can you recognise these animals?